Dear World: Subsequent productions

 The Canadian premiere of this revised version was presented by the Toronto Civic Light Opera Company in May 2012.
 Directed by Joe Cascone, the production starred Barbara Boddy as Aurelia, David Haines as the Sewerman and featured Elizabeth Rose Morriss and Daniel Cornthwaite as the young lovers.

 The musical had its UK premiere at London's Charing Cross Theatre from February 4 through March 16, 2013.
 The production was directed and choreographed by Gillian Lynne and starred Betty Buckley as Aurelia, Paul Nicholas as Sewerman and Stuart Matthew Price as Julian.
 Set design was by Matt Kinley, costumes by Ann Hould-Ward, lighting by Mike Robertson, musical direction by Ian Townsend, sound by Mike Walker, and orchestrations were by Sarah Travis.

-The York Theatre Company (New York City) presented the musical from February 25 to March 5, 2017, starring Tyne Daly as Aurelia.
+The York Theatre Company (New York City) presented the musical from February 25 to March 5, 2017, starring Tyne Daly as Countess Aurelia.
 Daly had previously starred in a concert version of Dear World at the Valley Performing Arts Center in Los Angeles on September 30, 2016.
 The concert featured Steven Weber as the Sewerman and Vicki Lewis and Bets Malone as Aurelia's friends.

+New York City Center Encores! presented a staged concert from March 15 to March 19, 2023 directed by Josh Rhodes using the original full orchestrations.
+The production starred Donna Murphy as Countess Aurelia.